DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 <br>
 <hr>

-# Passive Scanning
-Passive Scanning is the action of extract information related to the target without interacting with the target -- That means no request has been sent directly to the target.
-Generally, public resource is used to gather information.
-This is typically the first step in the pentesting process attackers use to try to get open source information (OSINT).

-## Passive Organization Information
+# Organization Information
-Passively Scanning for Organization Information, you're looking for details about an organization, such as the names of its divisions and departments, the way it runs its business, where it is located, and etc.
+Scanning for Organization Information, you're looking for details about an organization, such as the names of its divisions and departments, the way it runs its business, where it is located, and etc.

 <br>

-### Passive Business Relationships
+## Business Relationships
 Information on Business Relationships includes a variety of information, such as second or third-party organizations/domains (like managed service providers, contractors, etc.) that have connected (and possibly elevated) network access.
 This information could also show how the victim's hardware and software resources are made and shipped.

 <br>

-### Passively Identify Business Tempo
+## Identify Business Tempo
 Information about an organization’s Business Tempo may include a variety of details, including operational hours/days of the week.
 This information may also reveal times/dates of purchases and shipments of the victim’s hardware and software resources.

 <br>

-### Passively Identify Roles
+## Identify Roles
-Information about business roles may reveal a variety of targetable details, including identifiable information for key personnel as well as what data/resources they have access to.
+Information about business roles may reveal a variety of targetable details, including identifiable information for key personnel as well as what resources they have access to.

 <br>